Chapter 5:

 No—I was the villain.

-It rained over the sparkly mushroom forest, not because it ought to, but because of Aoko’s magic.
-Hisui, Yukimura, Aoko, the dragon and I sought shelter under a mushroom.
-Back to human form, the dragon stuck her tongue out as Yukimura attempted to heal her mouth, not because he could, but because of magic.
+It rained over the sparkly mushroom forest, not because of the weather, but because of Aoko’s magic.
+Hisui, Yukimura, Aoko, the dragon girl and I sought shelter under a mushroom.
+Back in human form, the dragon stuck her tongue out as Yukimura attempted to heal her mouth, not because he could, but because of magic.

 “No!”

 Hisui loomed above the dragon girl, too.
-“Not even when you imagine it closing?”
+“Does it work if you imagine the wound closing?”

 “Nope.”